 Airport Transfer Available Belvedere Estate

-Recently purchased by Nomad Adventure Tours, Belvedere Estate is a 4 star establishment with 15 en-suite, fully equipped, self-catering rooms, a sparkling swimming pool, braai boma, two lounges, dining area, snooker room, bar and friendly, welcoming staff.
-With a range of snacks, lunch and dining options, we welcome you as … Read More
+Belvedere Estate is situated in the upmarket suburb of Midrand, with 15 en-suite, fully equipped, self-catering rooms, a sparkling swimming pool, braai boma, two lounges, dining area, snooker room, bar and friendly, welcoming staff.
+With a range of snacks, lunch and dining options, we welcome you as part of the Nomad … Read More

 Airport Transfer Available Sentrim Boulevard

 Sentrim Boulevard Hotel is located close to the Nairobi National Museum and the University of Nairobi.
 It is within walking distance of the city market, a Barclays ATM on the University grounds and there is a grocery store nearby.
 Depending on the traffic in Nairobi, it can take anything from … Read More

 Leaving behind the city of Johannesburg, we travel through the North-West Province to the Botswana border.
 After completing border formalities we continue on the Trans-Kalahari highway to our overnight stop.